MarkMindCkm/obsidian-markmind/README.md

 PC : [Pdf js plugin](https://github.com/MarkMindCkm/obsidian-markmind/releases/download/1.1.0/pdfjs.zip)
 Andriod/ios : [Mobile pdf js plugin](https://github.com/MarkMindCkm/obsidian-markmind/releases/download/1.1.0/mobile.pdfjs.zip)

-You should set up pdf js plugun path in setting tab , it is a absolute path For example :
+You should set up pdf js plugun path in setting tab , it is a absolute path
+**For example** :
   - ` D:plugins/pdfjs `   in pc
   - `/storage/emulated/0/Documents/obsidian/obsidian/plugin/pdfjs`  in andriod

-you should put pdfjs plugin to a accessible folder in mobile . you can find your vault  path in mobile app , the best way is create a folder in your vault , then put pdfjs plugin in it.
+you should put pdfjs plugin to a accessible folder in mobile . you can find your vault  path in mobile app , the best way is create a folder(for example `plugin` folder) in your vault  , then put pdfjs plugin in it.

 1. fix #40  ， you can select mode  of mindmap  (when create mindmap) in setting tab , the default is `basic`